puppetlabs-toy-chest/puppetlabs-dsc/README.md

 While there are avenues for using Puppet with a non-administrative account, DSC is limited to only accounts with administrative privileges.
 The underlying CIM implementation DSC uses for DSC Resource invocation requires administrative credentials to function.

-- Setting the LCM RefreshMode to Disabled requires administrative credentials
 - Using the Invoke-DscResource cmdlet requires administrative credentials

 The Puppet agent on a Windows node can run DSC with a normal default install.
 If the Puppet agent was configured to use an alternate user account, that account must have administrative privileges on the system in order to run DSC.